yulu/visearch-sdk-android/Source/VisenzeAndroidSDK/README.md

 ###Initialize Search Parameters

-Image decode and resize are handled in `Image` class.
+Image decode and resize are handled by `Image` class.
 A new `Image` instance can be constructed with `Uri` or `String` of a local file path.
 Optimization of the image size for upload is automatically performed.
 The `UploadSearchParams` is instantiated with `Image`:

 ```java
     @Override